-President Trump on August 1 announced via Twitter that, beginning on September 1, the United States will impose additional Section 301 duties of 10% on Chinese-origin products with an annual trade value of approximately $300 billion, covered by List 4.
+On August 1, 2019 President Trump announced via Twitter that, beginning on September 1, the United States will impose additional Section 301 duties of 10% on Chinese-origin products with an annual trade value of approximately $300 billion, covered by List 4.

-Now that President Trump has announced that additional duties on almost all remaining Chinese-origin products will begin in one month, US companies engaging in business with China need to assess their duty exposure.
-List 4 reinforces the importance of those companies taking action aimed at making their trade function and supply chains as efficient as possible.
+Now that President Trump has announced that additional duties on almost all remaining Chinese-origin products will begin one month following the announcement, US companies engaging in business with China need to assess their duty exposure.
+List 4 reinforces the importance of those companies working to make their trade function and supply chains as efficient as possible.

 Companies in previously unaffected industries need to re-examine their import profiles and supply chains, including the use of available analytical tools, to determine potential impacts and explore mitigation strategies.